Camper FAQs

 DOES MY CHILD NEED TO BE IMMUNIZED?

 The URJ Camping system considers camp safety and public health as matters of utmost importance.
 The vaccination of all members of the camp community ranks as a key component in maintaining a safe environment and in decreasing the risk of transmission of contagious illness.
 Accordingly, the URJ Camping system requires that any member of the camp community in residence receive up-to-date, age-appropriate immunizations.
+Please see our most up-to-date Vaccination Policy here.

 WHERE CAN I FIND CAMP KALSMAN'S TERMS AND CONDITIONS?